Y5 & 6 - Caradon Class

 There are 29 children in our class.
-Our teacher is Miss Davies and our teaching assistants are Mrs Sandercock and Mrs Worth.
+Our teacher is Miss Davies and our teaching assistant is Mrs Sandercock.

 Please find below the children's topic web and homework grid which is also in their homework books.
 They have also received a 'knowledge organiser'.
 This is a document which has a range of facts and vocabulary the children will be coming across in the coming weeks.